Ambulatory care: Personnel and medical education

 Ambulatory care services typically consist of a multidisciplinary team of health professionals that may include (but is not limited to) physicians, nurse practitioners, nurses, pharmacists, occupational therapists, physical therapists, speech therapists, and other allied health professionals.

-Given the growth of ambulatory medicine, it has become an significant component of education for medical trainees across various specialties.
+Given the growth of ambulatory medicine, it has become a significant component of education for medical trainees across various specialties.
 Over the past decades, internal medicine residency programs across North America have made efforts to incorporate more ambulatory training to the medical education curriculum.
 The ambulatory medical training is focused on patient management through multidisciplinary teamwork while creating longitudinal continuity in patient care.

 Treatments

 Ambulatory care sensitive conditions (ACSC) are illnesses or health conditions where appropriate ambulatory care prevents or reduces the need for hospital admission.
 Appropriate care for an ACSC can include one or more planned revisits to settings of ambulatory care for follow-up, such as when a patient is continuously monitored or otherwise advised to return when (or if) symptoms appear or reappear.